 America’s K-12 Facilities

-In 2016’s State of Our Schools report, we compile and analyze the best available school district data about U.S. K–12 public school facilities funding.
-The report projects that going forward our nation will under-invest in school buildings by $46 billion annually.
+In 2016’s State of Our Schools report, we compiled and analyzed the best available school district data about U.S. K–12 public school facilities funding.
+The report projected that each year our nation will under-invest in school buildings by $46 billion annually.
 View our infographic to learn more.

-State of Our Schools: America's K–12 Facilities is a joint publication of the 21st Century School Fund, the National Council on School Facilities and the U.S. Green Building Council.
+2016 State of Our Schools: America's K–12 Facilities was a joint publication of the 21st Century School Fund, the National Council on School Facilities and the U.S. Green Building Council.